 It all sounds great and it seems almost silly not to take them up on the offer.
 Some people even feel that paying for something interest-free over a few months makes far more financial sense as it allows you to earn interest on your money in the bank.
 That does make sense; but only if you are really disciplined about your purchases and you actually do the admin to ensure that you allocate the money in your bank account.
 It’s a small saving considering the admin and time involved.

-So why are store cards bad?
+So why cancel store cards?

 1: Too easy to spend